puppetlabs/puppetlabs-peadm/documentation/install.md

 }
 ```

 Review the [peadm::install plan](../plans/install.pp) to learn about more advanced installation options.
-For example, it is possible to: supply an ssh private key and git clone URL for a control-repo as part of installation; supply the LDAP configuration data for PE; and similar complete automation tie-ins.
+For example, it is possible to: supply an ssh private key and git clone URL for a control-repo as part of installation; supply the LDAP configuration data for PE; specify where the installer tarball is uploaded; and similar complete automation tie-ins.

 ## Offline usage

 The peadm::install plan downloads installation content from an online repository by default.
-To perform an offline installation, you can prefetch the needed content and place it in the staging directory.
+To perform an offline installation, you can prefetch the needed content and place it in the staging directory on the Bolt host.
 If content is available in the staging directory, peadm::install will not try to download it.

 The default staging directory is `/tmp`.
 If a different staging dir is being used, it can be specified using the `stagingdir` parameter to the peadm::install plan.